-Developed by renowned Sports Dietitian, Bob Seebohar.
+Developed by renowned Sport Dietitian, Bob Seebohar.

 I grew up as a competitive soccer player.
 In fact, my soccer tenure lasted 18 years until in 1993, while studying Exercise and Sport Science at Colorado State University (CSU), a friend of mine dared me to do the sprint triathlon that CSU hosted.
 I had never done any type of endurance event while growing up.
 I could sprint fast on a soccer field and I had the stamina but had never done a triathlon.
 I accepted the challenge and finished toward the back.
 I had very little knowledge of the sport or nutrition and I was still only 2 years into my exercise science degree so had no formal endurance training knowledge.
 I swam in cycling shorts that had a thick pad.
 Needless to say I felt like I was wearing a diaper by the time I hopped out of the pool and ran to find my bike in the transition area.
 Once I slowly put my helmet and shirt on, I got on my mountain bike, equipped with big knobby tires.
 Let me tell you, that was one heck of a workout pedaling 12 miles on the road with big mountain bike tires.
-Of course, I couldn't figure out why I was getting passed so easily by everyone on these bikes with such skinny tires!
+Of course, due to my lack of cycling knowledge, I couldn't figure out why I was getting passed so easily by everyone on these bikes with such skinny tires!
 Once I got to the run and was having thoughts of why I was doing this, the soccer player in me kicked in (pun intended) and I was finally able to use a strength of mine.
-I took off sprinting, or at least I felt like it, and quickly learned a lesson about pacing.
+I took off sprinting, or at least I felt like it, and quickly learned a lesson about pacing (something soccer players are not taught).
 Luckily, I slowed down enough to get my breathing under control and cruised around the 5k course and across the finish line.
 It was that very moment that a spark was lit.
 Little did I know back then that this spark was going to ignite into a career/passion of helping others and exploring new paths in the sports nutrition world.
-All due to me stepping outside my comfort zone and trying something different.
+This was all due to me stepping outside my comfort zone and trying something different.

 I steered my career to satisfy my fascination of the human body and how it could do things that I wasn't used to it doing.
 I did more triathlons, learning a great deal the last two years of my undergraduate studies.
 Six years later, I signed up for my first Ironman.
 I trained with a couple of close friends and we all went through the trials and tribulations of learning what long distance triathlon training felt like.
-With that came unsatiable appetites, sore muscles and the inevitable gastrointestinal (GI) distress "monster".
+With that came never ending hunger, sore muscles and the inevitable gastrointestinal (GI) distress "monster".
 Back in those days, having GI distress was a rite of passage and one that every coach, dietitian and athlete acknowledged was just part of Ironman training.
 You were the lucky one if it never happened to you.
 Unfortunately, I was not in that category.
-Not a long training day went by that I did not have gas, bloating, and nausea.
+Not a long training day went by that I did not have gas, bloating, diarrhea, and nausea.
 This carried over to my first Ironman (Florida) in 1999 where not only did I have those symptoms but I also vomited repeatedly during the marathon.

 After finishing my first Ironman in 1999, I proceeded to do five more in the next 8 years.
 During that time, the GI distress "monster" still haunted me.
 However, as I engaged in more formal education (two graduate degrees in Health and Exercise Science and Food Science and Human Nutrition), I began to learn the intricate nature of how the human body worked.
 Complex metabolic cycles and biochemistry along with advanced nutrition and physiology concepts began to make more sense as I applied them to my new found love of triathlon.
 I gained a better understanding of the possible causes of GI distress and with this, I began asking more questions.
 Fast forward to 2004 when I was working as a Sports Dietitian for a Sports Medicine Center, seeing a plethora of endurance athletes just like myself, all with similar GI distress issues.
 To attempt to "cure" athletes (and myself) of GI distress, I did everything within my knowledge including fiber tapers, product comparisons for potential ingredient issues with carbohydrate sources, travel food issues, illnesses, medications...the entire gamut.
 I never found a reoccurring theme...that is, until I decided to get smart again and go back to my books and scientific research studies.